There are two settings related to sequence verification:

 - Sequence Verifier IPS protection (disabled by default) - affects TCP connections inspected by the firewall, but not other software blades.

-Customers who use software blades in (2) or have enabled the Sequence Verifier IPS protection should use one of the suggested solutions.
+Customers who use software blades in (2) or have enabled the Sequence Verifier IPS protection should use the suggested solution.

 Customers who require sequence verification may use the "Initial Sequence Number (ISN) Spoofing" IPS protection to mitigate the attack.
 The "Minimal ISN entropy" parameter should be set to "32".